Kenneth Calhoun, M.F.A.Chair of Art and Graphic Design; Associate Professor of Graphic Design

 Degrees: M.F.A.
 Emerson College; B.A.
 University of California at San Diego

-Kenneth Calhoun is an Assistant Professor of Graphic Design and Chair of the newly formed Art and Graphic Design Department.
-He has served as Assistant Professor of Interactive Media at Elon University for the past three years; prior to that he was a visiting professor at Duke University, where he taught a course called Digital Storytelling.
+Kenneth Calhoun is an Associate Professor of Graphic Design and Chair of the newly formed Art and Graphic Design Department.
+He served as Assistant Professor of Interactive Media at Elon University for three years; prior to that he was a visiting professor at Duke University, where he taught a course called Digital Storytelling.
 He served as a creative director, designer and writer/director in various organizations during the 1990s, working with Fortune 500, music and hospitality industry clients.
 His creative work includes documentary filmmaking, interactive design, music composition and fiction.
 An award-winning writer of short stories, his work has appeared in the Paris Review, Fence Magazine, Quick Fiction, New Stories from the South: The Year's Best 2010 and other publications.

 How does your professional background influence your time in the classroom with students?